-Many associate the scent of Cinnamon with fall and the smell of pumpkin pies.
-Cinnamon is a bark from trees of the genus cinnamomum in the lauraceae family, and it has been used for making incense and perfumes from the ancient past to our time.
+Many associates the scent of Cinnamon with fall and the smell of pumpkin pies.
+Cinnamon is bark from trees of the genus cinnamomum in the lauraceae family, and it has been used for making incense and perfumes from the ancient past to our time.
 Cinnamon's popularity ranges from supporting healthy blood sugar to making breath smell sweet.

 Cinnamon bark essential oil is particularly potent.
 When used for application to the skin, it should be diluted in a carrier oil.
-Personal skin sensitivity will determine the tolerance, but always start with small amounts as Remedy's essential cinammon oil is in its pure and undiluted state.
+Personal skin sensitivity will determine the tolerance, but always start with small amounts as Remedy's essential cinnamon oil is in its pure and undiluted state.
 Try a small amount; start with three drops in a teaspoon of a carrier oil such as grapeseed oil.
 Internal use of cinnamon oil is recommended only under the supervision of your healthcare professional.

 For internal consumption, see Remedy's Cinnamon capsules at https://remedys-health-food.myshopify.com/admin/products/354669855.

 Why You'll Love Us:

 We Specialize in Herbal Remedies, Vitamins, and Supplements That Work, Guaranteed!

 Making your shopping experience as easy and painless as possible